|

 and expensive solutions that it is hard to believe that any other sort could

 exist.
-Moreover, if such solutions existed
+Moreover, if such solutions

-surely we would have been aware of them.
+existed surely we would have been aware of them.
+Certainly if you look at environments where

-successfully implemented it is too easy to surmise that they must have been
+these solutions have been successfully implemented it is too easy to surmise

-quite poorly managed in the first instance in order to obtain such
+that they must have been quite poorly managed in the first instance in order

-know that in fact we each must be different.
+will verbalize that their situation is different.
+We know that in fact we each must be

-Herein lies the crux of the matter.
+different.
+Herein lies the crux of the

-Later we will break it into two parts, but for the moment we will
+matter.
+Later we will break it into

-consider it as one.
+two parts, but for the moment we will consider it as one.
 The first part is to gain acceptance that one of two

 key changes can brings about substantial improvement in the whole